 Changes in the following categories need to be reviewed:

-To more specifically analyze how changes worksite layout, materials, processes and equipment, affect the work being conducted, include the following in your analysis:
+To more specifically analyze how changes worksite layout, materials, processes and equipment, affect the work being conducted, include the following examples in your analysis:

 A JHA should be conducted for all hazardous jobs/procedures to determine potential hazards and identify methods to reduce exposure to those hazards at construction worksites.
 Here are the steps in a basic JHA: